runningdan/Support-Vector-Machine/README.md

 ### SVM Introduction

 The goal of an SVM is to separate a n-dimensional feature space with a single hyperplane.
-We can use this to classify groups of data points.
 The hyperplane allows the SVM algorithm to make a prediction on an input based its coordinates.
+The SVM can be best used by classifying groups of similarly related data.

 This library leverages the power of the SVM algorithm while only using one dependency.
 Numpy is a python math library that contains functions to assist when working with linear algebra.